Join an Unparalleled Community

 A few weeks of every program year are dedicated to this unique exploratory opportunity.
 Led by the Fellows Program Director, Fellows investigate a specific issue, industry, or geography.
-Past Focus Weeks have centered on Media, Agriculture, State Government, Public Finance, and Organized Labor.
+Past Focus Weeks have centered on Media, Agriculture, State Government, Public Finance, Healthcare, and Organized Labor.

 Coro trains Fellows in the art of inquiry and arranges opportunities for them to interview senior leaders from various sectors and industries.
 On average, Fellows will meet and interview over one hundred influential leaders throughout Northern California.

 Seminar is conducted on Tuesday evenings and all day Friday.
 The Program Director leads the cohort in this facilitated learning experience where Fellows acquire tools, skills, and competencies rooted in Coro’s proprietary curriculum.